26 Jul Gular Fluttering | July 2017

 You might respond by offering a basic fact, such as: “Every species needs to maintain its body temperature.

 When air temperatures are low (i.e., cold), birds generate heat internally by burning extra calories.
 This is easy because they have a large capacity for generating heat.

 When air temperature are high (that is, hot), birds must remove heat from their system.
 This can be difficult because heat reduction mechanisms have a small range of effectiveness.”

 Pause for a moment to let your friends absorb this.
 You could help by stating that it’s more difficult to cool off on a hot day.

 When they do this, they rapidly pump air back and forth in their system, thereby causing a very efficient form of evaporative cooling.”

 Finally, if they’d like to know more, you can send them a link to this blog so they can see the above photos and . . . [ Drum Roll, please ] watch a video.

-See the video by clicking on the photo of the Great Blue Heron above or on this link: See Bird Video
+See the video by clicking on the photo of the Great Blue Heron above or by clicking on this link: See Bird Video

 Help Birds Tip